 Developing Career Pathways

 Kaylee completed a Certificate III and Diploma in Early Childhood Education and Care through traineeship arrangements with CPLE.
-“Communities at Work not only provided me with the opportunity to study through their RTO, but also enabled me to access on the job training and get a permanent full time position when I finished my traineeship.
+“Communities at Work not only provided me with the opportunity to study through their RTO but also enabled me to access on-the-job training and get a permanent full-time position when I finished my traineeship.

 In addition, Communities at Work strongly advocates for and supports ongoing professional development training which is offered through their RTO.
 The trainers are all so supportive, friendly and professional.
-I found that the delivery of content catered to the varying needs of each student, with face to face, online learning and on the job training options available, and I appreciated the flexibility between work and study arrangements.
+I found that the delivery of content catered to the varying needs of each student, with face-to-face, online learning and on-the-job training options available, and I appreciated the flexibility between work and study arrangements.
 I would definitely recommend CPLE as a training provider to anyone considering a career in Early Childhood Education and Care”.

 – Kaylee, former student at the Centre of Professional Learning and Education